What do you do when just don’t feel like it?

 You may also know that I will always keep it 100% honest, even when I don’t feel 100.
 I refuse to use short conversation ending response like “fine,” “great,” “okay” unless I truly am.
 And even then it’s usually “I’m great because ….” or as you’ll read below, “I’m not great because…”.

-Even when asking myself questions like this about how I feel and how I am, I’m real in my responses.If you can't be real with yourself, who can you be real with?
-Be honest about not being okay.Click To Tweet
+Even when asking myself questions like this about how I feel and how I am, I’m real in my responses.Don't be afraid to break script and open up about how you're doing.
+It's okay to not be okay.Click To Tweet

 The Importance of Self-Analysis

-Just like we all love self-cleaning ovens (because who has time for actually cleaning our ovens), we all should know how to run a self-analysis on ourselves when we’re persisting not feeling 100.
+Just like we all love self-cleaning ovens (because who has time for actually cleaning our ovens), we all should know how to run a self-analysis on ourselves when we’re persistently not feeling 100.

 Well, we all don’t have a psychiatrist on call or even on insurance so learning a few key questions to ask yourself and be open to answering them can be key for moving forward.